When you’re asking yourself. ‘Why is my Seagate external hard drive not showing up on Mac?

 Then your Mac may not be set up to show your external HDD on your desktop by default.

-Open up a new Finder window and check your Finder preferences.
+Open up a new Finder window and check your Finder Settings (Mac OS Ventura), it’s Finder Preferences in earlier Mac OS releases.

-When you pick the Finder preferences option, you’ll see a pop up window.
+When you pick the Finder Settings.
+Or Preferences option, you’ll see a pop up window.

 Click on the General tab.